Flashcards in IMMUNO Deck (747):

 What is CD63?

-CD63 on basophils - protein coated on the inside pf secretory granules
+CD63 on basophils - protein coated on the inside of secretory granules ; histamine degranulation

 What is CD203c?

-CD203c on basophils - ectoenzyme, cleaves nucleotides outside the cell
+CD203c on basophils - ectoenzyme, cleaves nucleotides outside the cell; piecemeal degranulation

 What is CD name for IL3R? (to help ID basophils on basophil activating test)